Southside Johnny and the Asbury Jukes: 1980s

-2000s
+21st century

 In 2010, the band released Pills and Ammo with songs written by Southside Johnny and Jeff Kazee.
 The Jukes continue to perform extensively throughout the northeast United States and annually in the UK and Europe.

 In 2011, looking to expand his artistic opportunities, Southside Johnny and The Poor Fools were formed.
-Composed of musicians Jeff Kazee, John Conte, Tommy Brynes, and Soozie Tyrell, this acoustic-ish ensemble plays a wide range of music from Dylan, Mose Allison, Muddy Waters, NRBQ, Richard Thompson, Emmylou Harris, The Band, George Jones, and more, as well as some of the legendary Asbury Jukes material in a stripped down format.
+Composed of musicians Jeff Kazee, John Conte, Tommy Brynes, and Soozie Tyrell, the ensemble plays largely an acoustic range of music from Bob Dylan, Mose Allison, Muddy Waters, NRBQ, Richard Thompson, Emmylou Harris, The Band, George Jones, and others, including some Asbury Jukes material in a stripped down format.

-In February 2013, Southside Johnny and The Poor Fools released their debut studio album entitled Songs From the Barn (recorded in Jon Bon Jovi's studio, a converted horse barn in New Jersey.)
-Consisting of twelve tracks, including six original songs written by John Lyon and Jeff Kazee, the recording also includes covers the band has been playing live.
+In February 2013, Southside Johnny and The Poor Fools released their debut studio album entitled Songs From the Barn, which was recorded in Jon Bon Jovi's converted horse barn studio in New Jersey.
+The album features twelve tracks, including six original songs written by John Lyon and Jeff Kazee, and includes covers the band had been playing live.